What your child is learning

-Provincial achievement test results can help Alberta Education better understand the factors that influence student achievement.
+Results from SLAs can help Alberta Education better understand the factors that influence student achievement.
 This information can also provide teachers, principals, central office staff and Alberta Education with additional tools to help students and parents in the learning process.
 Teachers will often use this information to reflect on how the course has been taught and how to better assist children’s learning, and they’ll use it to report on your child’s level of achievement.
-More information is available through the Provincial Achievement Tests web page.
-A video resource for parents regarding provincial achievement tests is also available.

 Resources to help your child